-I am currently an AI Research Resident at FSoft AI Center, working closely with Prof. Anh Nguyen.
-My research lies in the intersection of Robotics, Multimodal Learning, and Generative Modeling.
+I am an incoming CS Ph.D. student at the University of Southern California (Fight On!), co-advised by Prof. Yue Wang and Prof. Daniel Seita.
+I am currently an AI Resident at the FPT Software AI Center, working closely with Prof. Anh Nguyen.
+Previously, I graduated with a bachelor's degree in Computer Science at Ho Chi Minh City University of Science.
+These days, my research interest lies in the intersection of Robotics, Multimodal Learning, and Generative Modeling.

 2024-12: I attend ACCV 2024, hosted in my home country.
 My beloved Hanoi! 🇻🇳 ⛩️